Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.advice.calendarMode({ project: "project", region: "region",  });

 /*
+Advice on making real-time decisions (such as choosing zone or machine types) during deployment to maximize your chances of obtaining capacity.
+*/
+await gapi.client.compute.advice.capacity({ project: "project", region: "region", size: 1,  });

+/*
 Retrieves an aggregated list of autoscalers.
 To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.autoscalers.aggregatedList({ project: "project",  });